Stock Markets Extend Losses Over US Tariffs, Recession Fears - UrduPoint

 Investors will also keep a close eye on US consumer inflation data on Wednesday, as it could influence the Fed's next move.

-Concerns over the economic outlook also weighed on the dollar, which fell against the euro and the pound.

-Oil prices rebounded after dropping more than one percent Monday on worries about demand as US recession speculation builds.
+Oil prices began a slight rebound after dropping more than one percent Monday on worries about demand as US recession speculation builds.

-However, both main contracts remain down around seven percent for the year so far.
+However, both main contracts remain down around eight percent for the year so far.

 In company news, shares in Volkswagen dipped 0.1 percent as the German auto giant geared up for another tricky year after posting a sharp loss in annual profits for 2024.